juliosampaio/com.juliosampaio.k8s/docs/github-actions.md

 ## 2. Build & Copy

-After the VPS is ready we build the desired system configuration on the GitHub runner and copy the resulting store paths to the host using `nix copy` with the `ssh-ng` transport:
+After bootstrapping, the runner builds each host’s **package closure** (a simple `pkgs.buildEnv`) instead of a full NixOS system and copies it to the node with `nix copy` using the `ssh-ng` transport:

 ```bash
 nix copy --no-check-sigs \